What Happened To Programming In The 2010s?

 If you're now thinking: Matthias, you totally forgot X, then I brought that point home.
 This is not even close to everything that happened.
 You'd roughly need a decade to talk about all of it.

 Personally, I'm excited about the next ten years.
-Software eats the world — at an ever-faster pace.
+Software is eating the world — at an ever-faster pace.